 Lyman Whitaker is an American sculptor working in southern Utah.
 Whitaker has been a working sculptor for more than 40 years.
 Since the early 1980s, Whitaker has focused on kinetic art, creating "Wind SculpturesTM"--- artworks driven by the wind.
 His constructs are organic in nature and dependent upon their natural surroundings to provide their movement.
 They are also intended to make observers think about their surroundings and their own relationship to nature.

 Lyman has been fascinated by wind since he was a child.
 “Wind has always seemed mysterious and even a little bit scary to me” he said.
 “Wind is a medium.
 It’s invisible, it’s tactile, and it’s a convenient power source for kinetic energy.”

 Lyman Whitaker’s compositions are all hand-crafted in his studio.
 They range in height from 5-27 feet tall and can be installed alone, in small groupings, or in Wind ForestsTM.
 The kinetic shapes are bold and distinctive, and sculptures are fabricated from copper, steel, and stainless steel that provide beauty and strength.

-Visitors to Morris Arboretum will have the chance to experience 50+ kinetic wind sculptures throughout the garden.
-All sculptures will be available for purchase, in addition to Lyman Whitaker’s entire kinetic sculpture collection through the Leopold Gallery.
-25% of all sales will benefit Morris Arboretum so a wonderful addition of art in one’s garden is a gift to Morris Arboretum.
+Visitors to Morris Arboretum will have the chance to experience more than 50 kinetic wind sculptures throughout the garden.
+All of Lyman’s sculptures will be available for purchase through Leopold Gallery, and 25% of all sales will benefit Morris Arboretum.
+An addition of art in one’s garden is a gift to Morris Arboretum.
 Lyman says “The garden is a perfect venue for my pieces.
 Since they are derivative of plant forms, they feel at home among plants.”

 Learn more about the work of Lyman Whitaker at www.leopoldgallery.com.